faenrandir/a_careful_examination/documents/science/the_missouri_problem.md

 Introduction

 The Church teaches that Adam and Eve left the Garden of Eden and went to Missouri, USA.
+A couple of early Church leaders taught that the Garden of Eden was in Jackson County (or Independence), Missouri but one stated that its location was unknown.

 ### Current teachings